 Cheapest non-owner car insurance companies in Washington

-Geico offers the most affordable non-owner car insurance in Washington, with rates averaging $182.
+The cheapest non-owner car insurer in Washington is GEICO, with rates averaging $182.
 The second cheapest Washington non-owner insurer is State Farm.
 Average rates are $237.

 CompanyAverage annual premiumAverage monthly premium